-- Emergency Response Participated in the National Animal Health Emergency Management Steering Committee (now a committee under the U.S. Animal Health Association) a group of federal and state government officials, as well as industry representatives, who are coordinating a strategy to more effectively and efficiently deal with animal health emergencies. - FMD Participated in a cross-species Foot and Mouth Disease team to prepare steps for disease containment and communications in the event of an outbreak. - Emergency Response Assisted with the ongoing development and enhancement of USDA's Emergency Response Plans. - New Drugs Worked with CVM and USDA's Cooperative State Research, Education and Extension Service on seeking label approval of several new drugs and expiring labels for sheep.
-Also supported funding in the new Farm Bill for developing new drugs for minor species. - Genomics Worked with industry and academic representatives from Australia, New Zealand and the United States on the prioritization and implementation of sheep genomics research. - Involvement Participated in several formal and informal coalitions and allied industry organizations relating to animal health.
+- Surveillance ASI cooperated actively with APHIS to increase the number of slaughter surveillance samples submitted for diagnostic evaluation from small processing plants. - Education ASI, through APHIS, provided funding to state sheep associations to implement educational programs on scrapie eradication. - Research Worked with USDA's Agricultural Research Service both at the national program staff level and at various research stations, including the Animal Disease Research Unit, Meat Animal Research Center and the U.S. Sheep Experiment Station on appropriate sheep-research direction and funding levels including genomic solutions to disease reduction, improved sheep production efficiency, nutrition advancements and improvements in wool quality. - Emergency Response Participated in the National Animal Health Emergency Management Steering Committee (now a committee under the U.S. Animal Health Association) a group of federal and state government officials, as well as industry representatives, who are coordinating a strategy to more effectively and efficiently deal with animal health emergencies. - FMD Participated in a cross-species Foot and Mouth Disease team to prepare steps for disease containment and communications in the event of an outbreak. - Emergency Response Assisted with the ongoing development and enhancement of USDA's Emergency Response Plans. - New Drugs Worked with CVM and USDA's Cooperative State Research, Education and Extension Service on seeking label approval of several new drugs and expiring labels for sheep.
+Continues to support the use of funds designated in the 2018 Farm Bill for the development of new drugs to be used in the sheep industry. - Genomics Worked with industry and academic representatives from Australia, New Zealand and the United States on the prioritization and implementation of sheep genomics research. - Involvement Participated in several formal and informal coalitions and allied industry organizations relating to animal health.
 The formal ones include: - o American Veterinary Medical Association's Food Animal Medicine Consortium - o Animal Agriculture Coalition - o National Institute for Animal Agriculture - o United States Animal Health Association - o Council on Agriculture, Science and Technology - o Animal Agriculture Alliance